MM-Nav: Multi-View VLA Model for Robust Visual Navigation via Multi-Expert Learning: Introduction

-We conducted extensive experiments in both synthetic and real-world environments.
-The results show that our method exhibits strong navigation performance across environments with different capabilities, even outperforming specifically trained RL experts.
-This demonstrates that our approach achieves superior navigation performance by leveraging the synergy among diverse capabilities.
-Furthermore, extensive real-world experiments confirm the robustness of our method in robust zero-shot sim-to-real transfer in challenging environments.
+We conduct extensive experiments in both synthetic and real-world environments.
+The results demonstrate that \ours achieves strong navigation performance across diverse capability settings, even outperforming specifically trained RL experts.
+Notably, on the InternVLA-N1 System-1 point-goal navigation benchmark~\cite{wang2025internvla}, \ours achieves an average SR of 88.1\%, outperforming the best previous method (72.2\%) by +15.9 points.
+Extensive real-world evaluations further confirm its robust zero-shot sim-to-real transfer ability in challenging environments.
+In addition, our efficient tokenization design enables inference at approximately 7 Hz, comparable to existing visual navigation methods~\cite{zhang2024uni,shah2023vint}.

+The primary contributions can be summarized as follows: (1) \textit{Navigation data}: we build tailored multi-capability simulation environments and train privileged RL experts to provide diverse supervision for reaching, squeezing, and dynamic obstacle avoidance.
+(2) \textit{Training strategy}: we introduce a capability-balanced iterative refinement procedure that mitigates policy-distribution shift and alleviates capability imbalance across different navigation skills.
+(3) \textit{Model design}: we develop an efficient 7B multi-view VLA policy that uses $360^\circ$ RGB observations and directly predicts continuous omnidirectional velocity at 7 Hz.